Stefan Makedonski

 Stefan Makedonski as German

-Stefan Makedonski was born on the 25th March of 1885 in Sliven.
+Stefan Makedonski was born on March 25th, 1885, in Sliven.
 His mother was a folk singer.
 In

 1902, he left for Russia where he started his vocal studies.